America Family Law Center FAQs

 Will my family situation result in a court case?

 Not necessarily.
-America Family Law Centers strives to help people resolve their family law situations without court intervention and is often successful at this.
-Many of the situations that America Family Law Center assists with are resolved without court involvement or a contested hearing, and many may not require an attorney’s involvement or legal services.
+America Family Law Center, through its Assisted Pro Se services, strive to help people resolve their family law situations without a contested trial and is often successful at this.
 Call for more information, or see the Services Page.

-No. Process of Servcies requires a certified process server and that is not a service that America Family Law Center provides.
+No. Process of Servcie requires a certified process server, and that is not a service that America Family Law Center provides.
+Any cost related to serving documents is the client’s responsibility, but based on your income and other factors may be waived.
 See here for Process Server Certification and here for the National Association of Professional Process Servers listed by city in Texas.

 How many times am I allowed to consult with an attorney at America Family Law Center?

 Unlimited – as a client in good standing and subject to availability.
-As a client under the Client Services Program Plan, there is no limit to the number of times you may consult with an attorney at America Family Law Center.
-All attorney consultations are subject to availability – an attorney may not be available to call you at the precise time you desire.
-Call for more information, or see the Services Page.
+With America Family Law Center’s Assisted Pro Se services, there is no limit to the number of times you may consult with an attorney.
+All attorney consultations are subject to availability – an attorney may not call you at the precise time you desire.
+Call for more information, or see our Services Page.

 Do you help Spanish-speaking people?